jessicawyz/tp/docs/DeveloperGuide.md

 ### Conclusion

 This guide provides a concise overview of the payment management functionalities within the system, designed to assist developers in understanding and utilizing these features effectively.
-For further details or clarification, please refer to the system documentation or contact the development team.
+For further details or clarification, please contact the development team.

 ## Student Exam Management System